akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 Don't worry, we've developed dedicated import/export profiles for the options of your `select` column types :wink:.

-## Import/export the values of a table in a product
+## Import/export the table values in a product

 # What about the completeness?